matplotlib/matplotlib/doc/devel/development_workflow.rst

     git branch my-new-feature upstream/main
     git checkout my-new-feature

-Generally, you will want to keep your feature branches on your public github_ fork of `Matplotlib`_.
-To do this, you `git push`_ this new branch up to your github repo.
+Generally, you will want to keep your feature branches on your public GitHub fork of Matplotlib.
+To do this, you ``git push`` this new branch up to your github repo.
 Generally (if you followed the instructions in these pages, and by default), git will have a link to your github repo, called ``origin``.
 You push up to your own repo on github with::